RedPointGlobal/redpoint-rpi/docs/readme-values.md

 ### How Merging Works

-Values are resolved in three layers, with later layers winning:
+Values are resolved in two layers, with the later layer winning:

 ```
-Chart defaults  →  Your top-level values  →  advanced overrides
+Chart defaults  →  Your overrides
-(_defaults.tpl)    (X)                       (advanced.X)
+(_defaults.tpl)    (your overrides file)
 ```

-The `advanced:` block always takes the highest priority — use it to override any value, including ones set at the top level.
+Your values always take priority over chart defaults.
+You only specify what you change.
+Unset keys always use the chart's defaults.

 For example, with this overrides file: